aws/aws-toolkit-vscode/docs/CODE_GUIDELINES.md

       differentiates it from other similar functions).

 ## Project guidelines

-This section documents answers to common questions, decisions, UX and project consistency, questions of style and code structure, and anything else that cannot be enforced by a `lint` build-task.

 - Telemetry: "active" vs "passive"
   - Active (`passive:false`) metrics are those intended to appear in DAU count.